tasmota/docs/Blinds-and-Shutters.md

 ```

 ### OpenHAB2 Support
 In order to use Tasmota shutter features with OpenHAB2 MQTT binding, one must use a map transformation to be able to send both UP, DOWN and STOP commands and specific positions via one topic.

+Since OpenHAB uses 100 for "down/closed" and 0 for "up/open", the device must be configured with "ShutterInvert".

 An example is shown below:

 things/shutter.things:
 ```